Degrees Offered:

 Sample Curriculum

 With an engineering physics degree, you’ll boost your knowledge of the physical environment while discovering how physics is applied to problem-solving in our rapidly changing high-tech world.
-In addition to being qualified for positions both in high-tech startup companies and established engineering firms, graduates are also exceptionally well prepared for advanced graduate degrees, with nearly half pursuing higher studies in physics, engineering, and applied sciences.
+In addition to being qualified for positions both in high-tech startup companies and established engineering firms, graduates are also exceptionally well prepared for advanced graduate degrees, with about one-third pursuing higher studies in physics, engineering, and applied sciences.

 Engineering physics undergraduates take a variety of core and elective laboratory courses that emphasize student-developed and -designed independent projects.
-Students are encouraged to form research collaborations with faculty as they pursue senior thesis projects, and many additional research, internship and industry co-op experiences are available.
-Students also can gain professional exposure through the student chapter of the Society of Physics Students on campus.
+Students are encouraged to form research collaborations with faculty as they pursue senior thesis projects, and many additional research, internship, and industry co-op experiences are available.
+Students also gain professional exposure through the student chapter of the Society of Physics Students on campus.

-The search for the Higgs boson is being tackled in earnest at the CERN supercollider, in a collaboration involving our high energy physics faculty.
 Nobel-prize caliber research is carried out in studies of quantum gases and quantum optics.
 Condensed-matter theorists and experimentalists unravel the mysteries of many-body systems, including liquid crystals and the quantum mechanical nature of the electrical and magnetic behavior of materials.

 Other areas of interest include the physics of nuclei, both low- and high-energy plasmas, and an exciting thrust into the behavior of ultrafast laser pulses and the response of atoms, molecules, and solids to such novel light sources.
 Novel studies of physico-chemical reactivity are also under way at temperatures a mere whisper above absolute zero.
 The burgeoning subjects of biophysics and nanoscience continue to thrive and grow here, along with energy science, geophysics, physics education research, and other interdisciplinary fields.